That-Dev-Girl-Sites/talks.jhalabi.com/gutenberg/slides.md

 # But...

-* Our theme code is pretty spaghetti.
+* Our theme code is pretty spaghetti
 * We did just launch new D7 themes, but....
 * D7 end of life is coming!